jupyter-server/enterprise_gateway/docs/source/config-options.md

 3. Environment variables

 Note that because Enterprise Gateway is built on Kernel Gateway, all of the `KernelGatewayApp` options can be specified as `EnterpriseGatewayApp` options.
-In addition, the `KG_` prefix of environment variables has also been perserved.
+In addition, the `KG_` prefix of inherited environment variables has also been preserved, while those variables introduced by Enterprise Gateway will be prefixed with `EG_`.

 To generate a template configuration file, run the following: